ballerina-platform/ballerina-release/release-notes/swan-lake-release-notes/swan-lake-2201.3.0-release-note.md

 }
 ```

 The reserved `client` keyword can be used in a qualified identifier (`petstore:client`) without a quoted identifier.
-This is specifically allowed when the module prefix (`petstore`) was defined using a client declaration.
+This is specifically allowed when the module prefix (`petstore`) is defined using a client declaration.

 The Swan Lake Update 3 release supports OpenAPI and GraphQL definitions in client declarations.

-#### Add new field to display annotation
+#### Added a new field to display the annotation

-New metadata called `kind` has been introduced to `display` annotation in order to catagorize the kind of the record field.
+A new metadata called `kind` has been introduced to `display` the annotation in order to categorize the kind of the record field.

 ```ballerina
 public type RefreshTokenGrantConfig record {|